Microscopic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$: Abstract

 \section{Abstract}

-Recent experiments on K$_3$C$_{60}$ revealed a giant enhancement of the light-induced superconducting-like optical response for pump frequencies near 10~THz, with an efficiency roughly two orders of magnitude larger than for off-resonant excitation.
-Here we show that a resonant enhancement of pair correlations arises naturally in a driven electronic model of K$_3$C$_{60}$ derived from \emph{ab initio} parameters.
-Exact diagonalization on small clusters identifies a symmetry-constrained two-photon pathway: the first photon drives the system from the even-parity ground state to an intermediate odd-parity manifold, and the second photon drives it to an even-parity excited state with enhanced pair correlations.
-Guided by this structure, we develop a DMRG+Krylov approach for larger clusters and find that the resonance energy shifts downwards with system size due to the kinetic-energy gain of the delocalized doublon excitation.
-A simplified single-orbital model reproduces the same scaling trend and allows us to reach a 14-site fcc cluster, where the resonant peak is pushed to $\sim 30$~THz.
-Our results establish a purely electronic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$ and independently support the view that the experimentally observed 10~THz resonance is indeed due to superconducting-like coherent pair formation rather than improved metallicity.
-More broadly, they suggest that related resonant pathways may arise in other intermediate-coupling Hubbard materials with on-site repulsion $U$ and electronic bandwidth $W$ on comparable scales.
+Recent experiments on K$_3$C$_{60}$ revealed a giant enhancement of the light-induced superconducting-like optical response for pump frequencies near \SI{10}{\tera\hertz}, with an efficiency roughly two orders of magnitude larger than for off-resonant excitation.
+Here we show that a resonant enhancement of pair correlations arises naturally in a driven purely electronic model of K$_3$C$_{60}$ with \textit{ab initio} parameters.
+The underlying mechanism is a symmetry-constrained two-photon pathway: the first photon drives the system from the even-parity ground state to an intermediate odd-parity manifold, while the second photon induces a transition to an even-parity excited state with enhanced pair correlations.
+Larger-cluster calculations show that the corresponding resonance energy is strongly renormalized downward with system size and connectivity, reflecting the kinetic-energy gain of delocalized photo-excited doublon-holon configurations.
+A simplified single-orbital model reproduces this scaling trend and reaches a 14-site fcc cluster, where the resonant peak is pushed to $\sim\SI{30}{\tera\hertz}$, with a trend compatible with a further reduction toward the experimental \SI{10}{\tera\hertz} scale in larger systems.
+Varying the Hubbard coupling strength, we find that the resonance is lowest and the pairing enhancement strongest near intermediate couplings, where doublon-holon excitations are both well defined and mobile.
+Our results establish a purely electronic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$ and support the interpretation of the experimental \SI{10}{\tera\hertz} resonance as optical access to a paired many-body excited state rather than improved metallicity.
+More broadly, they suggest that related resonant pathways may arise in other intermediate-coupling Hubbard materials.